0p71mu5/python-speedtest/README.md

 The script will run speedtest every 5 mins, you can increase this time by increasing the sleep duration in script.
 It will save log data in log.txt

-Saving data to csv and creating graph is not implemented yet.
+Saving data to csv is implemented.
+Data can be found in `data.csv` file and creating graph is not implemented yet.